skellis46/slipbox/somatics unlimited.md

 - benefit/effect -- out of context some sound very absurd.
 Some sound quite absurd in context. not wanting to shame. playfulness.

+- noting that all these steps backwards take time and effort -- to discuss cherry picking, to talk about my motivations, to be transparent about the methods even for this simple analysis this morning.
+This effort is, I think (or perhaps hope), rigorous -- a word that seems to have gone out of favour, at least in the disciplines in which I am most closely aligned.

 - dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
 - indebted to Ginot -- but also to a lesser extent Nuding. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
 Anna Pakes.
 Erin Brannigan

 ## some observations from this work

-- why has this (of just saying stuff about benefits/effects of somatics) pattern occurred?
-What does it say about our field?
-And about us?
-Circularity

-- noting that in most cases the practice (or practices) implicitly are also the mechanism -- noting here wholistic work
+### ubiquity (define your terms)

 - ubiquity of term 'somatics' (not a surprise given I was looking at JDSP) -- but certainly the lack of precision is telling.
 That it is a catch-all, or suitcase word.
 But what is it a catchall of? [[define your terms]]

-- can say what most number of claims was in single article
-- percentage of 1º vs 2º
+- noting: just how many different kinds of practices are presented in JDSP: some newly named, some very familiar. mostly very poorly described as to what they are in practice (in ways that would be recognisable for those not familar) -- abstract terms, non-specific

+- list the various practices/names/language in column b

+### mechanisms are as rare as hens teeth

+- very few give mechanisms for what somatics do.
+VERY few.
+And when they do they are vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based. very dangerous -- drawing a paper thin line from a practice to an effect.
+But which aspects of the practice causes that effect?
+And by what means?

+Millman article here [@millman-2023-online] -- bloody fascinating

+- noting that in most cases the practice (or practices) implicitly are also the mechanism -- noting here holistic work

 - mechanism -- why does it matter?
 If it works, who cares how?
 Because if we have no understanding of mechanisms than we don't know which part of a practice is responsible for the changes we seem to be seeing (or indeed if it's the gestalt of the practice).
 See [[measuring outcome but not process in somatic practices]]
-- list the various practices/names/language in column b

 - noting how practice and mechanism are almost exclusively the same thing - circularity

-- could go through this one to group some claims together:
-> The efficiency and benefits of applying somatic methods or practices to dance training have also been explored (Green 1999; Batson 2007; Eddy 2009).[@sen-podstawska-2022-moving p.52]

-- some claims will be very familiar.
-- - useful summary at beginning of [[ginot - epistemology of somatics]] -- describes pedagogic, better (more virtuosic) dancing, injury prevention and rehab
--  leavened by occasional humility or caution: "sometimes overzealous and too narrowly optimistic stances towards somatics" (written as a counter to this)[@fortin-2017-looking p.146]
--  some claims less familiar.
+from Wright example above: I say "simply by chance" because it was rare -- I estimate less than a quarter of the articles I reviewed -- for articles to include the mechanisms by which the somatic practices functioned.

+How does it do this?
+Without this question our claims remain flimsy.
+They remain simply claims.
+And without evidence of the effect of these mechanisms then what are we doing?
+Hitchens' razor?

 ### patchwork

 - what I am most struck by is cells of information.
 One new idea after another.
-There are exceptions of course -- Nuding, Laidlaw -- but they prove the rule.
-We are -- through the journal -- building a patchwork quilt in which the various pieces are stitched together by the initials JDSP that is only really able to keep warm those who lie under it.
+There are exceptions of course -- Nuding, Laidlaw -- but perhaps they prove the rule.
+We are -- through the journal -- building a patchwork quilt in which the various pieces are stitched together by the acronym JDSP that is only really able to keep warm those who lie under it.
 But even in such a quilt there is a sense of relationship between the patches.
 Push this metaphor?
 Stitched together.
 - I wonder if we could all agree that this phenomena in JDSP is a thing.
 We don't have to agree on whether it is a good or bad thing.
 But that it exists.
-- noting: just how many different kinds of practices are presented in JDSP: some newly named, some very familiar. mostly very poorly described as to what they are in practice (in ways that would be recognisable for those not familar) -- abstract terms, non-specific
+- perhaps this is what the journal needs to be because somatics is still a fledgling collection of practices?
+But is it?
+When might we be ready enough to shed the precarious / new label?
+I worry that we hide behind it.
+It is a way of rationalising this phenomenon I am describing.
+It is the means by which we get to say what we want, as if someday (in the distant future) these claims will be given the evidence they deserve.

 ### descriptions

+The most common articles that made no claims were those that were simple descriptions of practice.
+For example -- just name the articles.
+But other descriptions of practice go into claim mode ... - ones that are descriptive of process make fewer claims.
+Vital role -- in knowing.
+But rarely if ever (as I've written about elsewhere) talk about similar practices.
+Isolated bubbles.
 - also how many are just sharing practice -- not a comment.
 These might make no claims at all (just describe it) all the way to overselling the hell out of it
 - note to make a distinction between claims and descriptions that make or do not make claims
 - Hetty: other fields similar to somatics? what about music (re making claims)

-Hetty:
 > I think I was asking about whether you were recording claims about people's specific experiences (eg. My engagement with a somatic practice achieves…for me) or general claims (somatic practices/BMC/SRT etc achieves….).
+(Hetty Blades)
 - my sense here is that the language makes the distinction tricky.
 There is slippage from the subjective to the general without acknowledging the shift.
 Give example.

-- ones that are descriptive of process make fewer claims.
-Vital role -- in knowing.
-But rarely if ever (as I've written about elsewhere) talk about similar practices.
-Isolated bubbles.

 - on what grounds do each of us get to say the things we say (Hetty's note about specific vs general is useful here).
 Examples of descriptions of practice are perhaps most intriguing.
 Make no claims but rather are sharing what work is happening.
 - noting how differently I feel when no claims are made.
+Mostly I felt relief.
 That I am left to invest so differently (but also feel a little lost -- like watching art).
 How art (for the most part) doesn't make claims.
+- surprising number of simply descriptive accounts of practice.
+No claims.
+Refreshing.
+That the journal is/was a place to share current practices.
+Not in touch with other practices though (see Ellis forthcoming)

 ### the case of _can_

+do comparison of how Grau uses the word can -- which is different from 'somatics can'.
+Quite specific.

+e.g.:

+> focusing on the micro-political body through somatic education can help women exercise agency within the matrix of social inequalities they live in. (citing herself) [@fortin-2018-fibromyalgia p.271]

 ### arguing from authority

-In 2010, the dance scholar and Feldenkrais practitioner, Isabelle Ginot wrote a critique of Richard Shusterman's book _Body Consciousness: A Philosophy of Mindfulness and Somaesthetics_ (2008), and the way in which it attempts to apply somatic practices (specifically Feldenkrais and Alexander Techniques) as philosophical discourse.
-The article is called _From Shusterman’s Somaesthetics to a Radical Epistemology of Somatics_ [@ginot-2010-shusterman] and in it Ginot asks some difficult questions of somatic practices. _adjust this paragraph to focus on epistemological critique of Ginot's._ withering critique in the role of science to validate the "highly individualized"[@ginot-2010-shusterman p.15] experiences of somatic practices.

-It is the most sustained and well argued critique of somatic practices scholarship I have happened across (although also enjoyed Elisa Nuding in Volume 13 of JDSP)
+When I started my hunch was that the claims made on behalf of somatics would veer towards being claims (or appeals) to authority.

+in that it made no reference to research or scholarship by other people.
+- by primary source I mean a claim that is uncited.
+Sometimes the citation is assumed (as if it's a matter of (uncontestable) fact)
+- by primary I mean a claim that is not attributed OR has come from the research being presented (vast % is simply an opinion in fact's clothing)

+My hunch was that the evidence for claims would be secondary.
+That the predominance would be arguing from authority.
+Early on in the journal.
+But in later volumes not at all.
+By far we are making primary claims.
+Almost total lack of mechanisms for these claims.
+That is, if we say somatics does this, then how does it do this?
+Perhaps the lack of 'mechanisms' is not surprising.
+These are (by and large) not the methods we adopt in our work. [[ginot - epistemology of somatics]] warned us with her concerns.

 Don't want to simply replicate Ginot's thinking and argument.

 - surprising just how little 2º there was -- my hunch was about Anna Pakes' idea
 - the circular logic of arguing from authority, or what Ginot describes as endogenous somatics discourses [@ginot-2010-shusterman]; i

-The fallacy of appeal to authority (https://plato.stanford.edu/entries/argument/#Fall) Also _Argumentation as an epistemic practice_ -- relates to Nordquist above (but compare with confirmation bias, and the backfire effect! -- motivated reasoning):

-> In particular, arguments that threaten our core beliefs and our sense of belonging to a group (e.g., political beliefs) typically trigger all kinds of motivated reasoning (Taber & Lodge 2006; Kahan 2017) whereby one outright rejects those arguments without properly engaging with their content.
-Relatedly, when choosing among a vast supply of options, people tend to gravitate towards content and sources that confirm their existing opinions, thus giving rise to so-called “echo chambers” and “epistemic bubbles” (Nguyen 2020).
-Furthermore, some arguments can be deceptively convincing in that they look valid but are not (Tindale 2007; see entry on [fallacies](https://plato.stanford.edu/entries/fallacies/)).
-Because most of us are arguably not very good at spotting fallacious arguments, especially if they are arguments that lend support to the beliefs we already hold, engaging in argumentation may in fact _decrease_ the accuracy of our beliefs by persuading us of false conclusions with incorrect arguments (Fantl 2018). <https://plato.stanford.edu/entries/argument/#Fall>

-- backfire effect vs confirmation bias: how do you respond to this?

 ## implications and questions

 ### under the shadow of Isabelle Ginot

 Thinking through Ginot's statement that the purpose of science in somatics is to "foster belief" [[somatic practices, interoception and evidence#^fd4fbc]].
 Linking here with Ingold's [[search for truth]] and the unison of imagination and experience, and of taking ourselves into the world.
 But how are we failing to do that in somatic practices?
-Contrast also with [[map and territory]] and my sense is that in the claims we are making we are attempting to construct the territory -- or to colonise the territory from a very small island.
-Note a very early idea I had in [[zen, map and territory]] in which I describe [[authentic movement]] as a dance with territory or even noumenal experience ([[noumenon and phenomenon]]) -- really really not sure about this last bit.
+Contrast also with [[map and territory]] and my sense is that in the claims we are making we are attempting to construct the territory -- or to colonise the territory from a very small island (could give examples from those 'science' papers in JDSP (Batson et al is one?) which seem to be saying "you need to listen to us") Note a very early idea I had in [[zen, map and territory]] in which I describe [[authentic movement]] as a dance with territory or even noumenal experience ([[noumenon and phenomenon]]) -- really really not sure about this last bit.
 Noting also here the differences between Eastern and Western philosophy and practices re 'knowing' the noumenon: [[Hui - Cosmotechnics as Cosmopolitics#^e2cbd2]] The Kantian thing seems to be about the un-naming (which is to know the unknowable 'thing in itself').
 Non-dual awareness ticks into here -- that when there is no self, the unknowing ceases to be something that one's self can not do.

 ### individual claims, collective wisdom and debate